 Success as an entrepreneur requires an extremely rare blend of enormous self-confidence and an abiding willingness to be shown wrong and to self-correct.

-The transcendental conditions of success as an entrepreneur occur at the intersection of objective real world challenges and the subjective traits of the entrepreneur and CEO.
+The of success as an entrepreneur occur at the intersection of objective real world challenges and the subjective traits of the entrepreneur and CEO.

 The objective risks relate to the business case of the company and include such things as technology risk, market risk, and competition.
 These are all subject to discovery in a thorough diligence process.
 Both these systemic and idiosyncratic risks of a start up are typically well identified –though perhaps poorly navigated –by early stage investors.
 Less discussed however, and what I want to concentrate on here, are the subjective risks, those peculiar to the entrepreneur himself.